 I'm sure that's what former senator Ted Kennedy was thinking, anyway, when in 1969 he decided to rent a small cottage for a party on the secluded Chappaquiddick Island, a short ferry ride from Edgartown, a more exclusive town in the east.
-Kennedy, married with his first child on the way, decided to leave the party early with a 28-year-old woman named Mary Jo Kopechne, both probably a few sheets to the wind, took a wrong turn and drove into a pond.
+Kennedy, married with three children, decided to leave the party early with a 28-year-old woman named Mary Jo Kopechne, both probably a few sheets to the wind, took a wrong turn and drove into a pond.
 Kennedy managed to swim to safety, leaving Kopechne in the car to drown, and did not report the incident to police until 8am the following day.

 His story had more holes than a block of Swiss cheese and those secrets were carried with him to the grave, leaving plenty of room for folks to hypothesise what might have actually happened.

 Try as I might, it's all I can think about when I'm staring across at the Potteresque-named island from Edgartown, with its grand white whaling mansions stretching out on either side of me.

 The Kennedy family's run of bad luck associated with this island did not end there.
 Thirty years later, John F Kennedy jnr, a trained pilot, who made regular trips between New Jersey and Martha's Vineyard, was flying himself, his wife and her sister to the island on a hazy night when his plane plunged into the ocean, killing all three aboard.

 It's hard not to delve into the history of the Kennedys when you're in this part of the world, as the Kennedy Compound is located in Hyannis, just across the Vineyard Sound on Cape Cod, and the family spent a lot of time here.